 But today I didn’t hate it.

-In the upstairs room, my wife and I looked at one another, and knew it was no longer needed.
+In the upstairs room, my wife and I looked at one another and knew it was no longer needed.
 Like the crib, time had passed us by.
-There would be no more loud screeches or soft whimpers when another tiny soul was laid down to sleep in the crib’s cozy confines.
+There would be no more loud screeches, and no more soft whimpers either when another tiny soul was laid down to sleep in the crib’s cozy confines.